polkadot-fellows/Evaluations/README.md

 Members can also add an ical feed for Fellowship-related data directly into their email client or their Google account using this link: **webcal://fellowship-calendar.kchr.de/?account=YOUR_ACCOUNT_ID**.
 The code for this widget can be found [here](https://github.com/bkchr/fellowship-ical).

-It is recommended that members submit their evidence for review (via GitHub) and on-chain (via Subsquare) as per the following deadlines:
+It is recommended that members submit their Argument for review (via GitHub) and on-chain (via Subsquare) as per the following deadlines:
 - For retentions: no later than **30 days** prior to the end of the demotion period
 - For promotions: no later than **40 days** prior to the end of the demotion period

 ## Process

-The process for submitting Evidences is open to all existing Fellowship members (i.e Rank I to IX).
-Anyone may provide comments on submitted Evidences.
+The process for submitting Evidenced Arguments is open to all existing Fellowship members (i.e Rank I to IX).
+Anyone may provide comments on submitted Evidenced Arguments.

-To submit an Evidence, follow these steps:
+To submit an Evidenced Argument, follow these steps:
   * Fork the `Evidences` repository.
   * Create a new folder in the `evidence` folder and rename it to match your Github username.
   * Copy the `0000-evidence-template.md` file into the new folder and rename it to match the title of your request.